Student Ambassador Program

 President and Vice President

-The program is overseen by President Mary Kate Morgan and Vice President Julia Koehler.
+The program is overseen by the president and vice president.
 This duo is responsible for leading meetings, overseeing operations and representing the program on various boards and committees.

 The membership committee oversees internal membership development by helping to support and aid group morale.
 We also plan socials and end-of-the-year dinners to celebrate and reward our accomplishments.
 The Membership committee also runs recruitment of new members into the Ambassador Program.